Files

 AttributeExposer

-This transformer is used to expose certain attributes that are embedded as list attributes of a feature.
-This is because the previous custom transformer, the ArcGISOnlineGeoEnricher, does not expose those attributes dynamically.
+This transformer exposes certain attributes embedded as list attributes of a feature.
+The previous custom transformer, the ArcGISOnlineGeoEnricher, does not expose those attributes dynamically.

 AttributeRemover